maqsoftware/Pehla-Class/LOCALIZE.md

 #### Community

 This is defined in the file `community_LOCALE/units.xml`.
-An example of the first part of the onecourse Swahili _learning journey_ from `community_swunits.xml`is shown below.
+An example of the first part of the Pehla Class Swahili _learning journey_ from `community_swunits.xml`is shown below.
 The First unit is an introduction to using the tablet, the second a _flashcard_ reading activity:

 ```xml
 <level id="1">